MaryaRezvani/Scipy-Tutorial/README.md

 + Metadata attributes: Provide information about the model(e.g., feature_names_in_)

-## Example:Putting it all together
+## Example: Putting it all together
 Let's look at an exampple that demonstrates these components working together:
 ```python
 from sklearn.ensemble import RandomForestClassifier